-Further details of individual capital schemes included within the Council's capital programme are included as an appendix to the Revenue Budget 2020/21 report, elsewhere on this agenda.
+Further details of individual capital schemes included within the Council's capital programme are included as an appendix to the Revenue Budget 2019/20, Medium Term Financial Strategy and Capital Programme 2019-2022 Report, elsewhere on this agenda.

 All capital expenditure must be financed, either from external sources (government grants and other contributions), the Council's own resources (revenue, reserves and capital receipts) or debt (borrowing, leasing and Private Finance Initiative).
 The planned financing of the above expenditure is as follows: